optionalg/howdoi-1/software/containers/types/crashplan-frontend.md

 CrashPlan (frontend) PRO
 ========================

-* Perform the same steps as those for the [backend](https://github.com/enckse/howdoi/blob/master/software/containers/types/crashplan-backend.md)
+* Perform the same steps as those for the [backend](https://github.com/enckse/howdoi/blob/master/software/containers/types/crashplan-backend.md), stopping after CrashPlan's installer has run
 * Additionally do the following to connect to the backend (which is headless)

 Make sure to enable X (if in a container, requires X sharing on the host as well)